Shep (British dog)

 Shep (1 May 1971 – 17 January 1987) was a Blue Peter dog, a Border Collie.
 He was bought by the BBC to replace Patch, one of Petra's puppies, born in 1965.
 Shep became the main Blue Peter dog when Petra died in 1977.
+Shep debuted on Blue Peter on 16 September 1971 and was named a week later.

+Appearances

 Shep is remembered by British television viewers as inseparable from Blue Peter presenter John Noakes.
 Shep was excitable, and Noakes would often have to restrain him.
 Noakes' common refrain, "Get down, Shep!", became a catchphrase, and The Barron Knights released a song with that title.
+Shep appeared alongside Valerie Singleton, Peter Purves, Lesley Judd and Simon Groom as well as fellow Blue Peter pets Petra, Jason, Jack and Jill and Goldie.
+One of his most famous moments is when Roy Castle came on the show and Shep tried to join in.
 Shep left Blue Peter when Noakes departed the show in June 1978.

 Shep also appeared with Noakes in six series of Go With Noakes, from 1976 to 1980.
 Noakes left Blue Peter on 26 June 1978, and the BBC offered to let him keep Shep, as the dog had lived with him since his TV debut.
 Despite Shep living with Noakes, the dog was always legally owned by the BBC and in rules that also applied to himself whilst under contract to the BBC, he could not use Shep for advertising or commercial purposes.
-Noakes was paid a stipend to cover all Shep's costs from the Blue Peter budget (as was Peter Purves for 'Petra' and later Simon Groom for 'Goldie') and as part of the agreement to keep Shep after leaving the show, Noakes agreed to the maintenance of the no-advertising condition.
+Noakes was paid a stipend to cover all Shep's costs from the Blue Peter budget (as was Peter Purves for Petra and later Simon Groom for Goldie) and as part of the agreement to keep Shep after leaving the show, Noakes agreed to the maintenance of the no-advertising condition.